-Waikīkī Improvement Association continues to champion physical and cultural revitalization, welcome visitors and island residents, and encourage visitor- interaction.
+Waikīkī Improvement Association continues to champion physical and cultural revitalization, welcome visitors and island residents, and encourage visitor-local interaction.
 The accomplishments and hard work of many of these WIA initiatives continue to bear fruit today.

 2016 - WIA's Waikiki Transportation Management Association (WTMA) worked with stakeholders to revise the traffic management on Royal Hawaiian Ave, creating a new signage plan and increasing the legal loading area for buses and trolleys from one to five.
 This resulted in smoother traffic flow.

 2016 - WIA worked with the City and Waikiki Neighborhood board to reduce the number of street closures for special events on Kalakaua Ave, from 35 to 27 and implemented rule changes that improve traffic flow.